-Aspen is one of my favorite Colorado towns; me and all the other 34095809823 tourists that flock here every year.
+Aspen is another one of my favorite mountain towns in Colorado towns; me and all the other 34095809823 tourists that flock here every year.
 The fall foliage here is tough to beat, Maroon Bells is breath taking and the town itself is so charming!

 Here are some fun things to do in Aspen with Kids.

 Nestled in the bottom of the San Juan Mountains, Durango is known for its Durango & Silverton Narrow Gauge Railroad.
 This steam-powered train starts in Durango and takes you through stunning mountain vistas all the way to the historic mining town of Silverton.